Interactive Simulations with JSPlotly

 Suggestion:

-1. Reposition terms and connectors by dragging with the mouse;
+1. Reposition terms and connectors by mouse dragging;

-2. For a different flowchart in the content, modify the terms in the code;
+2. For a flowchart different in content, modify the terms in the code;

-2. For a different flowchart in the format, change the font and connector characteristics in the "annotations" constant.
+2. For a flowchart different in format, change the font and connector characteristics in the "annotations" constant.

 Context

-Sometimes it is interesting to work with the discrete data itself, seeking a trend, mathematical or simply visual, for the relationship between variables.
-Here is an example of an interactive graph with user data.
+Sometimes it is useful to work with one’s own discrete data, seeking a trend relationship—mathematical or simply visual—for the relationship between variables.
+Below is an example of an interactive plot with user data.

 Suggestion:

-1. Try changing the data entered, overlaying the graph or not;
+1. Try changing the inserted data, overlaying the plot or not;

 Context - CSV file